Where Did Donald Trump Go to College?

 • His Trump University was accused of scamming students out of millions of dollars.

-Former president Donald Trump is positioning himself for a third run at the White House in 2024, by taking on a foe familiar to the modern Republican party: higher education.
+Former president Donald Trump is currently in his third bid for the White House in 2024, focusing on a familiar adversary for the modern Republican party: higher education.

 Despite Trump’s misgivings about the value of higher education, he clearly saw an opportunity to make money in it, and opened his own Trump University, a real estate-investing program that went defunct in 2011 amid multiple lawsuits.